sniffnet/sniffnet.github.io/download.md

     <img alt="" src="{{ 'assets/img/terminal.png' | relative_url }}" width="200"/>
   </div>

+  Depending on your operating system and configuration, you can also use your terminal to install Sniffnet.
-- If you have [Rust installed](https://www.rust-lang.org/tools/install) on your machine, you can build and run Sniffnet directly from your terminal by typing: `cargo install sniffnet`
+- If you have [Rust installed](https://www.rust-lang.org/tools/install): `cargo install sniffnet`
-- You can download Sniffnet from [Homebrew](https://brew.sh) typing `brew install sniffnet` in your terminal
+- If you have [Homebrew installed](https://brew.sh): `brew install sniffnet`
-- On Arch Linux, you can install [Sniffnet community package](https://archlinux.org/packages/community/x86_64/sniffnet/) via [pacman](https://wiki.archlinux.org/title/Pacman) from your terminal: `pacman -S sniffnet`
+- On Arch Linux, [Sniffnet community package](https://archlinux.org/packages/community/x86_64/sniffnet/) is available via [pacman](https://wiki.archlinux.org/title/Pacman): `pacman -S sniffnet`

 <hr/>